 - Normal Speech & Language Development

-GRE Score: An official GRE score report sent directly to the University from ETS.
-The test must have been taken within the last five (5) years.
-A combined minimum GRE score of 294 for the verbal and quantitative sections is recommended.
-The analytical writing score is also evaluated.
+The GRE test must have been taken within the last five (5) years.
+An official GRE score report must be sent directly to the University from ETS.
 All applicants must apply through CSDCAS where the University’s GRE Institutional Code Number is 2300.
-Candidates who have previously earned a Master’s degree are exempt from the GRE requirement.
+Please note that while the University reviews an applicant’s GRE score in its entirety, particular attention and focus is placed on the analytical writing portion of the GRE.
+The recommended minimum score on the analytical writing portion is 3.0.
+Candidates who have previously earned a master’s degree are exempt from the GRE requirement.

-- Graduate committee to perform interviews (on site, Skype or Face Time) as needed.
+- Graduate admissions committee may perform interviews on-site or virtual (e.g. via Skype or Face Time) as needed.

 - A minimum Grade Point Average (GPA) of 3.0 calculated on program prerequisites is preferred; however, the grade trend of the applicant will be considered.

-- A minimum of 25 observation hours in a Speech Therapy setting with an ASHA certified SLP is required.
+- A minimum of 25 observation hours in a Speech-Language Therapy setting with an ASHA certified SLP is required.
+The observation experiences must qualify as guided observations.
 Volunteer opportunities and work experiences do not meet this requirement.